Megan Follows: Theatre

 Even though the career of Follows' parents was anchored in the theatre, she did not appear in many stage productions until the 2000s.
 Her first stage credit was in The Effect of Gamma Rays on Man-in-the-Moon Marigolds, in which she starred alongside her mother, Dawn, and her sister, Samantha, in 1988 in Toronto.
 In 1992, she was offered the role of Juliet in the Stratford Festival's production of Romeo and Juliet, which she reprised the following year in Los Angeles.
 Other notable stage credits include A Doll's House (Minneapolis' Guthrie Theater), Othello (Edmonton's Citadel Theatre and Ottawa's National Arts Centre), Uncle Vanya (Atlantic Theatre Festival), and Noël Coward's Hay Fever, in which she appeared with her siblings, and which was directed by her father.

 Recent years have seen the return of Follows on stage as a regular of the Toronto-based Soulpepper Theatre Company.
 In 2005, she had the leading role of May in their production of Fool for Love by Sam Shepard.
 The following year, she took on the role of Annie in Tom Stoppard's The Real Thing which ran at Ottawa's National Arts Centre as a co-production between Soulpepper and NAC English Theatre.
-Following this run, the play also made its way to Toronto as part of Soulpepper's 2006 season at the Young Centre for the Performing Arts.
-In 2007, she played the role of Marlene in the summer production of Caryl Churchill's Top Girls, again with the Soulpepper Theatre Company.
+Following this run, the play made its way to Toronto as part of Soulpepper's 2006 season at the Young Centre for the Performing Arts.
+In 2007, she played the role of Marlene in the critically acclaimed summer production of Caryl Churchill's Top Girls with Soulpepper.

-Soulpepper's 2008 season, marking the company's ten year anniversary, signaled the continuation of Megan's prolific theatre career.
+Soulpepper's 2008 season, marking the company's tenth anniversary signaled the continuation of Megan's prolific theatre career.
 Just like the past season, she appeared in two productions.
 The first was Marsha Norman's 'night, Mother, in which she co-starred opposite her real-life mother, Canadian actress Dawn Greenhalgh.
-The second was Soulpepper's remount of its critically acclaimed 2007 production of Caryl Churchill's Top Girls.
+The second was Soulpepper's remount of Top Girls.

 She returned to the stage in 2010 in Mirvish Productions's revival of Churchill's Cloud 9.
 In 2011, she returned to the stage to star in the Canadian premiere of Melissa James Gibson's This at the Vancouver Playhouse directed by Amiel Gladstone and, in 2012, she starred in the lead role of "Penelope" at the Nightwood Theatre's production of The Penelopiad.

 Personal life

 In 1991, Follows married Christopher David Porter, a Canadian gaffer and photographer she met on the set of Deep Sleep.
-They have two children, Lyla Anne Porter (born 1991) and Russell Porter (born 1994).
+They have two children, Lyla Anne Porter (b.
+1991) and Russell Porter (b.
+1994).
 The couple divorced in 1996.
-Follows was subsequently in a long-term relationship with actor Stuart Hughes; they broke up in about 2010.
+Follows was subsequently in a long-term relationship with actor Stuart Hughes; they broke up around 2010.